 Of course, you still have the option of manually entering repo URLs.

-Note: GitKraken connects to one VSTS account at a time.
-However, with GitKraken Pro‘s multiple profile support, you can easily switch between profiles that each have their own associated VSTS accounts.
+GitKraken connects to one Azure DevOps account at a time.
+However, with GitKraken Pro's multiple profile support, you can easily switch between profiles that each have their own associated Azure DevOps accounts.